-Weaknesses and barriers Complexity of system design and installation, difficulties in optimization, reliability, low economic profitability and high investment costs, competition with PV and solar thermal collectors, lack of testing, standards and certification, EPC calculations unclear, lack of awareness Typical energy data and prices for PV solutions for one country Energy and financial information can be found below.
+Advantages and disadvantages [1] carried out literature research and interviews and identified the following advantages and disadvantages: Strength and opportunities Compactness and energy yields, a combination of PVT with heat pump (fast growing sector in PVT applications), BIPVT (Building Integrated PVT), energy performance regulations for dwelling and renewable energy targets, aesthetics (homogenous roof).
+Weaknesses and barriers The complexity of system design and installation, difficulties in optimization, reliability, low economic profitability and high investment costs, competition with PV and solar thermal col- lectors, lack of testing, standards and certification, EPC calculations unclear, and lack of awareness.
+Typical energy data and prices for PV so- lutions for one coun- try Energy and financial information can be found below.
 Energy performance A specific norm for complex testing PVT modules is not available at the moment.
-The PV module can be tested according to norm IEC 61215 and IEC 61730.
+The PV module can be tested according to norms IEC 61215 and IEC 61730.
 Solar thermal collectors can be certified according to ISO 9806.
 Solar Keymark develops a methodology for PVT testing and certification [4].
-The electrical efficiency is determined at standard test conditions (STC, 1000W/m 2 irradiance and 25°C module temperature).
-The module efficiency depends on module temperature and irradiance.
+The electrical efficiency is determined at standard test conditions (STC, 1000 W/m irradi- ance and 25 °C module temperature).
+The module efficiency depends on module tempera- ture and irradiance.
 The efficiency for uncovered PVT collectors is often in the same range as standard ventilated PV modules.
-It depends on the application and the temperature level of the fluid, at low fluid temperatures the efficiency can also be higher.
-For covered collectors the efficiency is slightly lower due to the additional glass layer that increases reflection.
-Also for covered collectors higher PV temperatures occur and lead to lower PV efficiencies.
+It depends on the application and the temperature level of the fluid as at low fluid temperatures the efficiency can also be higher.
+For covered col- lectors, the efficiency is slightly lower due to the additional glass layer that increases reflec- tion.
+Also, for covered collectors higher PV temperatures occur and lead to lower PV effi- ciencies.
 The thermal efficiency can be determined according to ISO 9806.
 ISO 9806 acknowledges different methods for determining the uncovered and covered thermal yields, which include the steady state and the quasi-dynamic method.
-For thermal test two regimes has to be tested (open circuit, MPPT load).
-The collector curves for different types of several good quality PVT collectors are shown in following figure.
+For the thermal test, two regimes have to be tested (open circuit, MPPT load).
+The collector curves for different types of several good-quality PVT collectors are shown in the following figure.